Underwriting & Risk

 Understanding Moral Hazard in Commercial Underwriting in India

-How Indian commercial underwriters can identify, assess, and mitigate moral hazard — the risk that insurance coverage itself changes the policyholder's behaviour.
+How Indian commercial underwriters can identify, assess, and mitigate moral hazard.
+The risk that insurance coverage itself changes the policyholder's behaviour.

 moral-hazardunderwritingfraud-preventioncommercial-insuranceindia